-To Queen Elizabeth II's Silver Jubilee in 1977 an Oak tree was planted on the green next to the memorial, where today a bench is also sited, albeit at the time of writing unfortunately not in a fit state to use!
+To commemorate Queen Elizabeth II's Silver Jubilee in 1977 an Oak tree was planted on the green opposite the memorial, close to it is sited a rather less than elegant bench, of recycled materials, that replaces the previous wooden one.
 The green, despite the fact that it has for so many years now been cared for and embellished with flowers by the local community, seems to have no official designation as such, reportedly still being classed as a verge, potential decisions regarding its use and its ownership being in the hands of the County Council and their Highways department, (CORMAC), which perhaps goes someway to explain the rather overzealous use of the obtrusive signage and street furniture that seems to proliferate around the memorial.

-The 'green' with the Jubilee Oak planted in 1977.
+The 'green' in 2021, with the Jubilee Oak planted in 1977.